thermomole/AGS-GUI/README.md

-This was designed to open, edit and manuiplate AGS for import to an access database
+Open, edit and manuiplate AGS for import to an access database

 Designed for Geoquip-Marine
 <br><br>